Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 The Final Betrayal: A Meeting Designed for Exclusion

-A meeting was called—with senior safeguarding staff, tutors, and a learner manager for health and social care.
+A 'support' meeting was called—with senior safeguarding staff, tutors, and staff from Health and Social Care.
+Five professionals.

-When I challenged them, one said she felt “attacked” simply because I spoke the truth.
+When I challenged them, one staff member said she felt “attacked” simply because I spoke the truth.

 The Evidence of Psychological Injury